-The work of this group was completed and passed to Sidmouth Town Council and East Devon District Council a decade ago ( as I write: 5th April 2018).
+The work of this group was completed and passed to Sidmouth Town Council and East Devon District Council a decade ago (as I write: 5th April 2018).
 As we know, Sidmouth still has no prospect of an improved traffic flow or a Park and Ride scheme in view.
 It is time we addressed this issue again.
+(But see update below: 10th July 2020).

 Welcome to the Traffic & Transport Action Group